open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/pre-meeting-telcon.md

 ## Agenda

-* Catherine or Christoph: go over the info in the [README.md](https://github.com/open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/blob/master/README.md) to make sure everyone's aware of the logistics, agenda and goals for the meeting.
+* Catherine or Christoph: go over the info in the [README.md](https://github.com/open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/blob/master/README.md) to make sure everyone's aware of the logistics, agenda, scope and goals for the f2f meeting.
 * Everyone: if you can, please share slides / documents / code / example files openly before the meeting, so that everyone has time to review and think about it.
 * Any additional speakers or participants that aren't listed yet?